jrie/sqstorage/README.md

 * If not done before, update the `meekrodb` git submodule: `git submodule init` and `git submodule update`
 * Place the files in the target directory (accessible for the web-server)
 * Set the required folder permission
 	* The webserver required write permissions to the following directories
 	* `smartyfiles/` ,`languages/locale/` and `support/`
 	* On Linux `chown -R www-data smartyfiles/`, `chown -R www-data languages/locale/` and `chown -R www-data support/` should work in most cases.
 Alternatively you can `chmod +x setfolderpermssions.sh` and execute using `./setfolderpermssions.sh` if you are using bash.

 * Visit sqStorage with your browser and you will be redirected to the install page
-	* Select whether you want to use pretty urls (rewrite module for the webserver is required to be activated)
+	* Select whether you want to use pretty urls (rewrite module for the webserver is required to be activated, does currently **not** work for lighttpd)
 	* Select whether you want to use the registration and login system
 	* Enter the database credentials
+	* Enter the database administrator username and password
 	* Save the credentials
-	*  Click the install / update button
+	* Click install and the sqStorage database and user are created
+	* In the last step, click to "update the database" for the current revision.

 Your sgStorage installation is completed.